PolPinol/Computer-Engineering-Bachelor-Thesis/README.md

 ## Website

-You can play online on the website [Age of Ra](https://age-of-ra.herokuapp.com).
+In the future, you will have the possibility of playing online.

 > pol.pinolcastuera@gmail.com &nbsp;&middot;&nbsp;